top of page

 Urge incontinence and bladder

-Urge urinary incontinence (UUI) is the involuntary loss of urine associated with a sudden and strong need to urinate.
-Urge incontinence is usually associated with an environmental (turning door knob, cold, running water) or psychological trigger (stress, anxiety), but it doesn’t have to be associated with a specific activity.
-Individuals with urge incontinence get a strong sensation to void their bladder and often cannot make it to the restroom successfully without partial or complete loss of bladder control.
-While this is common, it is not normal, and you don’t have to live with urge incontinence.
-At Jacobson Physical Therapy, we specialize in mobile pelvic floor therapy, bringing personalized, expert care directly to your home.
+Urge urinary incontinence (UUI) is the involuntary loss of urine that occurs with a sudden and intense need to urinate.
+This condition can be triggered by environmental factors, like turning a doorknob or hearing running water, or psychological triggers such as stress and anxiety.
+Many individuals experience a strong urge to void their bladder but struggle to reach the restroom in time, often resulting in partial or complete loss of bladder control.
+While urge incontinence is common, it is not something you have to accept as normal.
+At Jacobson Physical Therapy, we specialize in mobile pelvic floor therapy, delivering personalized, expert care right to your home.

 Common Symptoms of Urge Incontinence

-• A sudden, strong urge to urinate that’s difficult to delay
+• A sudden, strong urge to urinate that’s hard to delay.

-• Always feeling like you need to rush to get to the restroom
+• A constant feeling of needing to rush to the restroom.

-• Needing to urinate again right after you’ve gone to the bathroom
+• The need to urinate again right after using the bathroom.

 What Causes Urge Incontinence?

-• Age and hormonal changes: Reduced bladder elasticity can increase urgency episodes.
-Changes in estrogen levels can increase urgency episodes.
+• Age and Hormonal Changes: Reduced bladder elasticity and hormonal fluctuations can increase urgency episodes.

-• Pelvic Floor Prolapse: changes in the range of motion or resting position of the pelvic floor organs can increase urgency episodes.
+• Pelvic Floor Prolapse: Changes in the position of pelvic floor organs can lead to increased urgency.

-• Pelvic Floor Dysfunction: weak, uncoordinated, or overactive muscles supporting the bladder and urethra.
+• Pelvic Floor Dysfunction: Weak or uncoordinated muscles supporting the bladder and urethra can cause issues.

-• Bladder irritants: including caffeine, alcohol, acidic foods, artificial sugars, carbonation
+• Bladder Irritants: Substances like caffeine, alcohol, acidic foods, and carbonation can irritate the bladder.

-• Neurological conditions: such as a stroke, multiple sclerosis, Parkinson’s disease, or spinal cord injury
+• Neurological Conditions: Conditions such as strokes, multiple sclerosis, Parkinson’s disease, or spinal cord injuries can affect bladder control.

-Understanding the cause is key to effective treatment, and a pelvic floor physical therapist can guide you every step of the way.
+Understanding the underlying causes is essential for effective treatment.
+A pelvic floor physical therapist can guide you through this process.

 • Pregnancy and childbirth